freelawproject/courtlistener/DEVELOPING.md

     `cp 05-private.example 05-private.py`

+    That will get you pretty far, but CourtListener does rely on a number of cloud services.
+To make all features work, you'll need to get tokens for these services.
+The main one you'll run into almost immediately is AWS S3 (tests won't pass without it).
+To make that work, you'll need to create an access token for a user with S3 access.
+This isn't too terribly hard, but for partners we can do it for you.
+Just ask.

     See [below](#how-settings-work-in-courtlistener) for more information about settings files.

 4. Next, create the bridge network that the docker relies on: